 My name is Kelly.
-I am a veggie-loving girl in Illinois always testing out new recipes on my meat-eating husband, fingers crossed for the “Carnivore Stamp of Approval.”
-I love to read, learn, share, and connect with a close tribe of like-minded soul searchers.
+I am a veggie-lover in Chicagoland.
+I spend my time reading, learning, sharing, and connecting with like-minded soul searchers.
 I am always knitting something.
-I practice yoga everyday.
-Shining gratitude and love along the way.
+I practice movement everyday.
+Quietly finding gratitude and love along the way.

 I believe that you know what feels best for your body.

 I respect your decision to eat whatever you choose.